 Smoking has been banned from most workplaces for a long time, but vaping presents new issues for employers in the cannabis industry.
 So should the smokeless alternative to cigarettes be treated like cigarettes?

-Electronic cigarettes (which are also called e-cigarettes, e-cigs, vaporizers, and electronic nicotine delivery systems) are battery-operated devices that sometimes look like a traditional cigarette, a pen, or a USB flash drive but can take on a variety of other forms.
+Electronic cigarettes (which are also called e-cigarettes, e-cigs, vaporizers, and electronic nicotine delivery systems) are #3excludeGlossary devices that sometimes look like a traditional cigarette, a pen, or a USB flash drive but can take on a variety of other forms.

 Is Vaping Harmful?